ueco-jb/dfunk_contracts/contracts/luna-distributor/README.md

 - Burn amount (BA) = 35 LUNC (35% of TF or `77.78%` of DA)
 - Airdrop amount (AA) = 10 LUNC (10% of TF or `22.22%` of DA)

-The contract will handle the distribution of the Burn Amount (BA) and Airdrop Amount (AA) in the ratio of `77.78:2.22`, as per the logic above.
+The contract will only handle the distribution of the Burn Amount (BA) and Airdrop Amount (AA) in the ratio of `77.78:2.22`, as per the logic above.

 ## Burn address